gavinshelley3/learning-node-express/lesson2/README.md

 });
 ```

-This is the REST endpoint for creating a new ticket.
 We get the parameters from the request body,
 create a new ticket, then send back the same ticket we created in a 200 OK response.
 We've left out
 some error checking---we should check whether the request body includes the desired information.
 Lets add a console.log so we can see what it happening.

+8. Now create a DELETE route to remove tickets when they have been completed

 ```js
 app.delete('/api/tickets/:id', (req, res) => {